Gastrobot

-Gastrobot, meaning literally 'stomach robot', was a term coined in 1998 by the University of South Florida Institute's director, Dr. Stuart Wilkinson.
-A gastrobot is "...an intelligent machine (robot) that derives all its energy requirements from the digestion of real food."
+Gastrobot, meaning literally 'stomach robot', was a term coined in 1998 by the University of South Florida professor, Dr. Stuart Wilkinson, who stated that a gastrobot is "...an intelligent machine (robot) that derives all its energy requirements from the digestion of real food."
 The gastrobot's energy intake may come in the form of carbohydrates, lipids etc., or may be a simpler source, such as alcohol.

-The energy source commonly used for this robot is a mixture of carbohydrates and protein.
-The robot gets these molecules through a microbial fuel cell (MFC), which converts the food into gases and other potential energy.
-The gases and liquids help fuel things such as a hydrogen fuel cell, which helps create more energy—and other gases that help power the gastrobot's mechanics.
+This type of robot ingests food and passes it into a microbial fuel cell (MFC), which converts the food into gases and other potential energy.
+The gases and liquids help fuel things such as a hydrogen fuel cell, which helps create more energy, and generates other gases that help power the gastrobot's mechanics.

-These robots might be able to perform certain types of so-called 'start and forget' missions, such as to help maintain a particular ecological environment by removing invasive species.
-They might use optic sensors inputs to artificial intelligence software to determine what they can eat for energy conversion.

 Application

 Gastrobotics could allow users to deploy self-sustaining robots for extended times without human supervision.
 Common robots of today—powered by solar panels, batteries, or other energy sources—tend to become unreliable without human supervision for battery replacement, etc. Other robots must plug in to recharge, so they require constant access to an electrical outlet, which limits range.
 Solar powered robots are more independent but need a large surface area of solar panels to be efficient.
 This adds bulk and depends on weather conditions and clean panels to remain efficient.
 Gastrobotics might be able to live entirely off available natural resources.
 The main goal of this new technology is to produce robots that can go on missions where human supervision is not feasible or desirable.